 An important term in car accident cases is maximum medical improvement.
 Maximum medical improvement (“MMI”) is a legal/medical term that means a patient has reached a point where they are as good as they are going to get.
 When a patient reaches MMI their doctor will release them.
 At that point the patient’s lawyer can collect all of their medical bills and medical records and draft a settlement demand.

 Clients that have continuing pain several months after a car accident will typically need to have a MRI taken of their neck or back.
 Often times they are having the continuing pain because they have a disc injury.
-An injury to a spinal disc will cause the nerve roots running between the discs to be pinched.
+An injury to a spinal disc in Gulfport will cause the nerve roots running between the discs to be pinched.
 The pinching of the nerves causes pain.
 If you have a herniated or bulging disc your primary care physician will need to refer you to a neurologist or orthopedic spine surgeon.
 You will need to be evaluated for surgical intervention.
 Typically, if your MRI was positive for disc damage your specialist will order epidural steroid injections.
 The injections can provide relief by bring down the inflammation.
 A specialist may also refer you to a pain management physician for management of prescription medications or epidural steroid injections.

 Clients that are not surgical candidates but who have ongoing pain problems may be offered medical branch nerve blocks.
 They may also be offered nerve ablation procedures where your pain management doctor will actually burn the nerve that is causing pain.
 Eventually the nerve will grow back, and the pain will return.
 Therefore, nerve ablations or rhizotomy procedures must be repeated over time.
 Pain management doctors may also offer you a spinal chord stimulator which is a device implanted into your back that will send electrical impulses that block the pain signals to your brain.